JunesDiary/cust_radar_indore_collab/README.md

 3. Passive Mode Operation of ST Radar (Date - 12th October, 2022).

    - Studying the CU-ST Radar Electronics for performing Sun Tracking Experiment.
    - Working on best possible dates for solar tracking by finding the elevation and azimuth of sun in the month of October.
+Using Reference Site: https://keisan.casio.com/exec/system/1224682277

 20th October, 2022 (LEFT) and 21st October, 2022 (RIGHT)
 <p align="center" float="left">